byby-createsite/1000-css-animations/README.md

 <a href="./rotating-headphones.html">Fones de ouvidos 3d</a> <br/><br/>

 **Welcome to the CSS-Animations Repository**

-This repository was created for ByBy, an innovative company in the educational sector, aimed at sharing knowledge and inspiration.
+This repository was developed for ByBy, an innovative company in the educational sector, with the goal of sharing knowledge and inspiration.

-**What You'll Find Here**
+**What you will find here**

-You'll find all the CSS animations posted on ByBy's Instagram: instagram.com/byby.inc.
+Here you will find all the animations created with CSS shared on Instagram by <a href="https://instagram.com/byby.inc">ByBy</a>
-These animations are open-source, meaning anyone can view, use, or modify them.
+All animations are open source, allowing anyone to view, use or modify them.

-**Contributions and Suggestions**

-Have an idea for a new CSS animation?
-Send your suggestions to: byby.inc.business@gmail.com.
-Your contributions are greatly appreciated!
+**Contributions**

+Feel free to contribute to this repository.

+**Contact for any questions**

+Email: byby.inc.business@gmail.com.
+Or Instagram listed in this readme

  <br/><br/><br/>